-The intricate realm of nonlinear dynamics within confined systems has captivated us across disciplines, offering an intriguing intersection of physics, mathematics, and real-world applications [1-5].
-In such systems, the behaviour of molecules and waves defies conventional expectations, often revealing hidden complexities that challenge our understanding [6, 7].
-Within these confined domains, solitons, those elusive solitary waves characterised by their ability to maintain their shape as they propagate, have emerged as prominent actors [8-14].
-Their extraordinary stability and widespread occurrence, from the control of mode-locked lasers to unravelling the secrets of fluid dynamics, have rendered them a captivating subject of investigation.
-This exploration offers a profound glimpse into a realm with far-reaching implications, spanning the controlled manipulation of fluidic behaviour at the nanoscale to resolving several research questions where confined systems underlie the very fabric of the cosmos.
-As we embark on this exploration of confined quantum domains, we find inspiration not only from the rich history of nonlinear physics but also from Chandrasekhar's groundbreaking work on the mathematical modelling of astrophysical singularities [15].
-The complexities and paradoxes that nonlinear dynamics often present are reminiscent of the challenges Chandrasekhar grappled with [16], offering us a unique opportunity to bridge seemingly disparate disciplines.
+The role of complexity of nonlinear dynamics within confined fluidic systems expands across disciplines, offering an intriguing intersection of physics, mathematics, and real-world applications [1-5].
+In such systems, the behaviour of molecules and waves defies conventional expectations, often revealing hidden complexities that challenge our understanding [6-8].
+Within these confined domains, solitons, those elusive solitary waves characterised by their ability to maintain their shape as they propagate, have emerged as prominent actors [9-15].
+Their extraordinary stability and widespread occurrence, from the control of mode-locked lasers to the propagation of action potentials in cell membranes and neurons [16], makes them the subject of widespread investigation across disciplines.
+In nanofluidics, where the behaviour of fluids at the nanoscale challenges classical analysis and interpretation, solitons have been hypothesized to play a role in fluid transport and actuation [17].
+In this paper we will explore the role of quantum domains within confined fluids: for the development of the theory we find inspiration not only in the rich history of nonlinear physics but also in the groundbreaking work on the mathematical modelling of astrophysical singularities [18].
+The complexities and paradoxes that nonlinear dynamics often present are reminiscent of the challenges Chandrasekhar grappled with in his work [19], offering us a unique opportunity to bridge seemingly disparate disciplines.